 (As far as rowhomes and that formstone, I written about them several times here.)

-The book itself is a fantastic resource containing anything you’d ever want to know about the practice, including how-tos from revered artists, profiles of those artists, plus of course many fine examples.
+The book itself is a fantastic resource containing anything you’d ever want to know about the practice.
+It includes how-tos from revered artists, profiles of those artists, plus of course many fine examples.
 My red bungalow above, while not from anyone I could identify in the book, is likely the single most prolific subject.

 As a kinda geek on history, I am most notably drawn to, well, the history that Eff provides more generally on the window screen itself.
 She points out that at the turn of the 20th century window screens were only available to the most wealthy Americans – a woven wire cloth.
 In advertisements from the time, they were, as Eff says, portrayed as a “miracle of the era” – providing air without flies and mosquitoes.